userguide-galaxea/Product_User_Guide/docs/en/Guide/A1/A1_Getting_Started.md

 ## Next Step
 This quick-start guide ends here.
-For deeper understanding, explore the [Galaxea A1 Hardware Guide](./Hardware_Guide.md) and [Software Guides](./Software_Guide.md) for more information and examples on programming.
+For deeper understanding, explore the [Galaxea A1 Hardware Introduction](./A1_Hardware_Guide.md) and [Software Introduction ](./A1_Software_Guide.md) for more information and examples on programming.